koliseoapi/help/content/talks/feedback.md

     parent: talks
 ---

-This page explains how to collect feedback about the talks directly from the agenda.
+Users can provide feedback directly from the agenda component in your web page.
+This page explains how to collect this feedback.

 ## Before you start